 Multipath Fading Channel

-This model shows how to use the SISO Fading Channel block from the Communications System Toolbox™ to simulate multipath Rayleigh and Rician fading channels, which are useful models of real-world phenomena in wireless communications.
+This model shows how to use the SISO Fading Channel block from the Communications Toolbox™ to simulate multipath Rayleigh and Rician fading channels, which are useful models of real-world phenomena in wireless communications.
 These phenomena include multipath scattering effects, time dispersion, and Doppler shifts that arise from relative motion between the transmitter and receiver.
 The model also shows how to visualize channel characteristics such as the impulse and frequency responses, Doppler spectrum and component gains.

 Model and Parameters